webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 (With the node map it is possible to retrieve nodes without any asynchronous function call - this makes the writing, and especially demonstration of the code easier.
 The asynchronous API functions in webgme do use promises which makes this a bit easier to deal with.)

+`Click here to open the video in a browser. <https://www.youtube.com/embed/agHG2DkM35k>`_.

 .. raw:: html